 Ricardo Bofill built a great variety of buildings with his own unique twist.
 One of his most famous is one admired greatly by Instagrammers for its clever use of the colour pink.

 Muralla Roja was built in 1968 in Calp, Alicante, as a postmodern set of flats, all of which are individual in their own ways.
 Nowadays, though many occupy the flats, tenants can expect visitors throughout the year who take photos of the fascinating building.

 Our Lord In The Attic, Amsterdam

-Tucked away in the middle of the city centre of Amsterdam, you’ll find this church/museum and tiny canal house, Our Lord in The Attic, is a little bit different to your everyday church.
+Tucked away in the middle of the city centre of Amsterdam, you’ll find this church/museum and tiny canal house, Our Lord in The Attic, which is slightly different from your everyday church.

-For a little bit of a change to a classic Amsterdam trip, visit this mysterious place with exceptional interiors they even decided a museum to it within.
+For a little bit of a change to a classic Amsterdam trip, visit this mysterious place with exceptional interiors.
+They even decided to build a museum within.

 Harpa Concert Hall, Iceland

 If you’re ever in Iceland or Scandinavia, there are lots of sights to see out in nature, including the Northern lights, geysers, glaciers and wild animals.